Nathan-Franck/Embracing-Types-in-Typescript/README.md

 }
 ```

-This declaration is super dense, but provides a lot of data that can be filled in during the course of the front-end's executition.
+This declaration is super dense, but provides a lot of data that can be filled in during the course of the front-end's execution.

-The `?` denotates an optional member.
+The `?` denotes an optional member.
 In the case of a search request, this would be appropriate since you don't need to provide all the search criteria to come up with some results.

-Observe the heavy use of `|` to denotate selecting between different types of member.
-If we can guarentee the result will either be `Male` or `Female`, then we can ensure that our code can't provide a search request for a Gender that isn't yet handled by the backend.
+Observe the heavy use of `|` to denote selecting between different types of member.
+If we can guarantee the result will either be `Male` or `Female`, then we can ensure that our code can't provide a search request for a Gender that isn't yet handled by the backend.

 You will also notice some nesting of types in this within `OtherFeatures`: We can easily nest types with Typescript and make it super explicit what should be provided in these nested members.
 It's also super easy later on to remove the nesting and flatten the structure later on if that would make your code appear more coherent.